 Employees are wanting more feedback for development.
 Give them feedback often.

-40-41) 45% of employees value feedback from their peers and clients or customers, yet less than 30% said they receive it.
+40-41) 45% of employees value feedback from their peers and clients/customers, yet less than 30% said they receive it.
 (Source: PWC) Only 58% of managers think they give enough feedback.
 (Source:OfficeVibe)

 360-degree feedback allows for employees to receive feedback not only from their managers, but from their peers as well.
 This can be very helpful when trying to create an accurate picture of an employee’s performance.
-Check out our 360 feedback software that truly helps develop employees.
+Check out our 360 feedback software that truly helps develop employees with feedback.

 42) 92% of respondents agreed with the assertion that “negative (redirecting) feedback, if delivered appropriately, is effective at improving performance”.
 (Source: Harvard Business Review)

 Delivery can have a huge impact on how feedback is accepted by employees.
-Feedback must be delivered in a way that does not cause employees to become defensive, but instead sees it as a suggestion on how to develop.
+Feedback must be delivered in a way that does not cause employees to become defensive.
 Check out our previous article on effective feedback for best practices on giving feedback.

 Feedback provides managers and peers the opportunity to recognize and reward others work.
-This recognition can not only help employees feel engaged but feel like a valuable part of the team while motivating them to keep producing high-quality work.
-Recognition doesn’t have to be a raise or bonus, but a simple 'thank you' for doing great on a project can go a long way.
+This recognition can not only help employees feel engaged but feel like a valuable part of the team.
+Recognition doesn’t have to be a raise or bonus, but a simple ‘thank you’ for doing great on a project can go a long way.
 If you recognize someone’s performance, be sure to mention it, they will appreciate it more than you think!

 46) There are 14.9% lower turnover rates in companies that implement regular employee feedback.
 (Source: OfficeVibe)

 Employees want to know what they are good at and what they can improve on; it’s all part of their development.
-Implementing real-time, continuous feedback allows for them to regularly improve their skills at your organization.
-Investing in employee development will make them more likely to remain with their company.
+Implementing real-time, continuous feedback allows for them to regularly improve their skills.
+Moreover, investing in employee development will make employees more likely to remain with the company.